Sam2112k/trantrong-ba9-064/README.md

-USTH CS 2021 Advanced Programming with Python
+USTH ICT 2021 Advanced Programming with Python
 =====================================================

 Students are expected to: